What is SG&A?

 The resulting figure should be negative, which is our recommended sign convention and modeling best practice.
 However, the two profit metrics can be switched around if needed, i.e. in order to arrive at a positive value.

-In this section, we’ll provide examples of the most common SG&A expenses.
+In this section, we’ll elaborate of the full-form components of the SG&A expense line item.

 Examples of “selling” expenses include the following: